-Personal Safety Intervention Order Application
+Personal Safety Intervention Order Struck Out

 Our clients were respondents to an application for a Personal Safety Intervention Order.
 They were owner occupiers of a commercial premises and were on the board of the body corporate for a collection of commercial premises.